GLOBAL MARKETS-Dollar, US stocks gain; stocks elsewhere fall on mixed data

 Bund futures fell 46 ticks to settle at 143.45.

-Brent crude slipped toward $110 a barrel after the data pointing to slower growth in China, the world’s second-largest oil consumer.
+Brent crude slipped towards $110 a barrel after data pointed to slower growth in China, the world’s second-largest oil consumer.

 Brent eased 17 cents to settle at $110.30 a barrel.
 U.S. crude edged down 39 cents to settle at $102.92.